MatteoMel1985/Relational-Database-Administration-Final-Assignment_IBM_Data_Engineering/README.md

 Name the screenshot as **backup-database.jpg** (images can be saved with either `.jpg` or `.png` extension).

 **End of assignment - Part 1.**

+<h1 align="center">Final Assignment - Database Administration - Part 2</h1>

+# ***Scenario***

+You have assumed the role of database administrator for the MySQL server and will perform the tasks like configuration check, recovery of data.
+You will use indexing to improve the database performance.
+You will identify which storage engines are supported by the server and which table uses which storage engine.
+Optionally You will also automate backup tasks.

+# ***Objectives***

+In part 2 of this assignment you will be working on the following aspects of Database Administration.

+* Installing/Provisioning
+* Configuration
+* Recovery
+* Indexing
+* Storage Engines
+* Automation of routine tasks

+## Exercise 2.1 - Set up the lab environment

+## ***Task 2.2.1- Restore MySQL server using a previous backup***

+Download the backup file [https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0231EN-SkillsNetwork/labs/Final%20Assignment/billingdata.sql.](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-DB0231EN-SkillsNetwork/labs/Final%20Assignment/billingdata.sql.)